-If you had a business credit card, like the American Express® Business Gold Card, every year around tax time you'd have a year's worth of credit card statements to pore through or submit to your tax preparer or accountant, and you'd easily and automatically have a record of your monthly business expenses (See Rates and Fees).
+If you had a business card, like the American Express® Business Gold Card, every year around tax time you'd have a year's worth of credit card statements to pore through or submit to your tax preparer or accountant, and you'd easily and automatically have a record of your monthly business expenses (See Rates and Fees; terms apply).
 No need to play financial sleuth in February or March when you're doing your taxes, and go back a year and try and make sense of what you were spending your money on eight months ago.

 But, remember, you have all the time in the world, and so you don't mind playing financial detective.

 Reason #9.
 Your business spending and personal spending categories are basically the same – earning 4% back at restaurants and on entertainment really is an ideal rewards situation for your business.

 With a business credit card, all of the cash back that you receive can be reinvested in your business, so it's a good thing that all that cash back you're earning at restaurants and on entertainment during your free time (4% cash back to be exact) with your Savor Rewards from Capital One (This card is not currently available on CardRatings) fits so well into your small business expenses as well.
 Of course, you could be earning an unlimited 2% cash back on every purchase you make, such as with the Capital One Spark Cash for Business (This card is not currently available on CardRatings), which means you'd be able to potentially reduce all of your business expenses by 2%.
 With that extra income, you could stretch your dollars even further, but you don't need that, right?

 And then there's the Ink Business Preferred® Credit Card, which will let you earn 3 points per $1 on the first $150,000 that you spend on travel and select business categories each account anniversary year.
 Those points could be used to go toward advertising expenses, more travel and paying for telephone services, among other things.